sethkor/s3kor/README.md

 ### Automatic region detection for your buckets
 All commands can take the `--auto-region` flag to automatically detect the right region for your bucket operation, rather than you passing the specific region with `--region`.

+### Custom Endpoints

+All commands can take the `--custom-endpoint-url=CUSTOM-ENDPOINT-URL` to use a custom endpoint.
+This has been tested with an AWS SnowBall ( https://aws.amazon.com/snowball/ ) and also AWS VPC S3 Endpoint ( https://docs.aws.amazon.com/vpc/latest/privatelink/vpc-endpoints-s3.html ).

+Example with a Snowball:

+`s3kor --custom-endpoint-url=http://10.20.30.40:8080 --profile=snowball ls s3://name-of-the-snowball-bucket/`

 ## Copy - cp
 This is WIP, some further features to come.
 Features available: